 As the devastating twin effects of COVID-19 and global social injustice disrupted populations, the MacArthur Foundation sought to stabilize and sustain the critical work being completed by the non-profit sector.
 Their $125 million Equitable Recovery initiative was created in 2020 to bolster philanthropic practices and allow practitioners to design and implement innovative approaches to meet the broad challenges faced by families and individuals nationwide, especially in Black & Brown communities that historically have been under-resourced.

-The National Collaborative for Health Equity (NCHE) received an $800,000 grant to assist local jurisdictions in leveraging the extraordinary health data collected under the Health Opportunity and Equity (HOPE) Initiative.
+The National Collaborative for Health Equity (NCHE) received a grant to assist local jurisdictions in leveraging the extraordinary health data collected under the Health Opportunity and Equity (HOPE) Initiative.
 The HOPE state-of-the-art platform supports a new narrative on health inequities and provides achievable pathways for states to eliminate health disparities.
 The comprehensive data on populations of color is a critical resource for policymakers, as well as the medical and public health fields.

 The groundbreaking HOPE research dramatically changed the disparity narrative: instead of merely identifying health disparities, HOPE pinpoints where resources must be directed to make meaningful and lasting changes.
 NCHE compiled comprehensive population health research, including disaggregated data on people of color across the country.
 Through state data, HOPE tracked 27 life and community indicators that shape health and well-being for families and individuals including social and economic factors, community and safety conditions, physical environment and access to healthcare.